Background

 - develop and implement a communication strategy in consultation with stakeholders.

-The Consultation Summary Report summarises the comments received on the draft strategy.
+The consultation summary report summarises the comments received on the draft strategy.
 The consultation ran from September 2017 to May 2018.
 There were 27 written submissions received.

-Monitoring Program
+Monitoring program

-Show moreA best practice monitoring and analysis program is being developed to provide robust, replicable and reliable information on changes and trends in the condition of the rock art and whether the rock art is showing signs of accelerated change.
-The program will be independently peer-reviewed to ensure the best available science guides management and protection of the rock art.
+Show moreA best practice monitoring and analysis program commenced in 2020.
+It will provide reliable information on changes and trends in the condition of the rock art and whether the rock art is showing signs of accelerated change.

 ---|---|